omni-network/omni/docs/docs/pages/concepts/the-problem.md

 ---
 sidebar_position: 1 # Keep it first in Concepts
-title: "The Problem: Fragmentation & UX"
+title: "The Problem"
 ---

-# The Problem: Fragmentation and Poor UX
+# The Problem

 Historically, interacting with applications across different blockchains (Ethereum L1, L2s like Base, Arbitrum, Optimism, etc.) has been cumbersome: